 While some believe athletes should be removed entirely if they protest, that’s never really been the case, unless you count Kaepernick being essentially black-listed by NFL owners.
-And while some have spoken out publicly against protesting during The Star-Spangled Banner, no sentiment caught fire quite like Danbury Hat Tricks assistant coach John Krupinsky’s over the last few days.
+And while some have spoken out publicly against protesting during The Star-Spangled Banner, no sentiment caught fire quite like Danbury Hat Tricks assistant coach John Krupinsky’s.

 Prior to the Hat Tricks first day of training camp, the hockey coach unloaded a powerful message to his players in the locker room, just in case any of them decided to disrespect either the American or Canadian national anthems this season.

-His speech has already been viewed millions of times across social media.
+His speech has been viewed millions of times across social media.

 “Hey guys, listen up for a second.
 First day of camp, but this is something really important, O.K.?
 We’re not women’s soccer.
 We’re not the NFL.
 If there’s anybody here that’s going to be disrespectful to either the American or Canadian national anthem, grab your gear and get the f**k out now because you’ll never see the ice in this arena.